Arnold Wolfers: Early life and education

 Arnold Oskar Wolfers (the spelling of the middle name later changed to Oscar) was born on June 14, 1892, in St. Gallen, Switzerland, to parents Otto Gustav Wolfers (1860–1945) and the former Clara Eugenie Hirschfeld (1869–1950).
 His father was a New York merchant who emigrated and became a naturalized Swiss citizen in 1905, while his mother was from a Jewish family in St. Gallen.
 Arnold grew up in St. Gallen and attended the gymnasium secondary school there, gaining his Abitur qualification.

-Wolfers studied law at the University of Lausanne, University of Munich, and University of Berlin beginning in 1912, gaining a certificate (Zeugnis) from the last of these.
+Wolfers studied law at the University of Lausanne, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin beginning in 1912, gaining a certificate (Zeugnis) from the last of these.
 He served as a first lieutenant in the infantry of the Swiss Army, with some of the service taking place from May 1914 to March 1915, part of which included Switzerland's maintaining a state of armed neutrality during World War I. He first began studying at the University of Zurich in the summer of 1915.
 He graduated summa cum laude from there with a J.U.D. degree, in both civil and church law, in April 1917.

 Admitted to the bar in Switzerland in 1917, Wolfers practiced law in St. Gallen from 1917 to 1919.
 His observing of the war, and of the difficulties the Geneva-based League of Nations faced in the aftermath of the war, enhanced his natural Swiss skepticism and led him towards a conservative view regarding the ability of countries to avoid armed conflict.
 On the other hand, his Swiss background did provide to him an example of how a multi-lingual federation of cantons could prosper.

 In 1918, Wolfers married Doris Emmy Forrer.
 She was the daughter of the Swiss politician Robert Forrer, who as a member of the Free Democratic Party of Switzerland from St. Gallen had been elected to the National Council in the 1908 Swiss federal election, retaining that seat until 1924 and chairing the radical-democratic group (1918–1924).
 She studied art, attending the École des Beaux-Arts in Geneva as well as the University of Geneva, and spent a year at the Academy of Fine Arts, Munich during the early stages of World War I.

 Wolfers studied economics and political science at the Universities of Zurich and Berlin from 1920 to 1924, with his study at the University of Zurich concluding with a certificate in April 1920.
 He received a Ph.D. from the University of Giessen in Germany in 1924.

 During this time, Wolfers' abilities with languages allowed him to act as an interpreter in some situations.
 He first traveled to the United States in 1924 and delivered lectures to various audiences.